webpack/webpack.js.org/content/how-to/author-libraries.md

 import webpackNumbers from 'webpack-numbers';

     ...
-    webpackNumbers.wordtonum('Two') /// output is 2
+    webpackNumbers.wordToNum('Two') /// output is 2
     ...

 // CommonJs modules

 var webpackNumbers = require('webpack-numbers');
 ...
-webpackNumbers.numtoword(3); // output is Three
+webpackNumbers.numToWord(3); // output is Three
 ...

 // As a script tag